The One Liner

 Not Just a Story of Women

 It’s not that only a woman goes through the entire saga.
-It is a story of the system where one has to say ‘yes’ to the authority and ‘no’ to everything that is not suitable for the system.
-Here, Authority believes this is how the system must work, no matter how much sacrifices a man/woman has to make in the process.
+It is a story of the system where one has to say ‘yes’ to the authority and ‘no’ to everything unsuitable for the system.
+Here, Authority believes this is how the system must work, no matter how many sacrifices a man/woman makes.

-At the same time, let’s not make this very obvious thing that happens in every Indian household, the world is changing, and so is India at a very fast pace
+At the same time, let’s not make this self-evident thing that happens in every Indian household: the world is changing, and so is India, which is at a swift pace.

-You need to set an example in a family by trying different things but still respect your authority because they are meant to be respected.
+You need to set an example in a family by trying different things but still respecting your authority because they are meant to be respected.

 The Great Indian Kitchen is a 2021 Indian Malayalam-language drama film written and directed by Jeo Baby.